Naantali: Name

 The name Naantali is the fennicised version of the Swedish name of the town, Nådendal.
 The Swedish name was given as a direct translation from the Latin Vallis Gratiae which literally means "The Valley of Grace".

+Demographics

+Population

+The city of Naantali has inhabitants, making it the most populous municipality in Finland.
+The city of Naantali is part of the Turku region, which is the third largest urban area in Finland with inhabitants.

+Languages

+Naantali is a monolingual Finnish-speaking municipality.
+The majority of the population, persons, spoke Finnish as their first language.
+In addition, the number of Swedish speakers was persons of the population.
+Foreign languages were spoken by of the population.
+As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

+At least 30 different languages are spoken in Naantali.
+The most common foreign languages are Ukrainian (1.0%), Russian (0.6%), Estonian (0.4%) and English (0.4%).

 Tourism and points of interest

 The proximity of both Turku, the region's administrative centre and largest city, and of the archipelago both contribute to the area's popularity with tourists.

 Other points of interest in the city include Moomin World, a theme park on the island of Kailo, and Naantali’s medieval convent stone church.
 The area also includes the official summer residence of the President of Finland, the Kultaranta estate which is located on the island of Luonnonmaa.

 The Archipelago Sea boat traffic is handled by S/S Ukkopekka.
 Old steamship cruise Naantali-Turku-Naantali.

 Naantali hosts an international music festival every June, and the traditional Sleepyhead Day carnival in July.